 Pepperdine Courses Recommended to Satisfy Medical and/or Dental School Requirements

 As a pre-med student at Pepperdine, it is recommended that students take the following courses.
-This list provides the general minimum requirements for the medical, dental, and veterinary schools to which Pepperdine students usually apply.
-For details on particular schools and their requirements,consult the following external resources:
+This list provides the classes necessary to do well on the MCAT and for some dental and veterinary schools.
+Many medical schools presently do not have a required courses list.
+For details on particular schools and their requirements, consult the following external resources: